Buying Property in the San Juans

 If you are purchasing on the waterfront, chances are the Flood Zone Determination report will indicate that flood insurance is required.
 Not all properties need Flood Insurance as the improvements are located above the Base Flood Elevation.
 I have a list of surveyors that can process a Flood Elevation Certificate which is required in order to obtain flood insurance and is also the information necessary to process a Letter of Map Amendment (LOMA) - Waiver of flood insurance.

-Be sure to arrange for your standard homeowner’s insurance policy in the beginning of the process, don’t wait until you are only a few days from closing as the process can take 7-10 days.
+Be sure to arrange for your standard homeowner’s hazard insurance policy in the beginning of the process, don’t wait until you are only a few days from closing as the process can take 7-10 days.

 Internet and Cell Phone